-Individual businesses will have different strengths in all of these areas and a perceived weakness in one needn’t necessarily preclude a deal, but regardless of their unique attributes, buyers will be looking for prospects to clearly and concisely articulate their overall credentials to demonstrate they make a compelling target.
-So, where can businesses actively looking for the exit turn their attentions to increase their deal worthiness?
+Individual businesses will have different strengths in all of these areas, and a perceived weakness in one needn’t necessarily preclude a deal, but regardless of their unique attributes, buyers will be looking for prospects to clearly and concisely articulate their overall credentials to demonstrate they make a compelling target.
+So, where can businesses actively looking for the exit turn their attention to increase their deal worthiness?

 How data can make the difference

-The pandemic has rapidly accelerated technology uptake among organizations across the wholesale distribution space, so it makes sense that buyers increasingly prize data and technology enabled businesses when comparing alternatives.
-The ability to demonstrate a data-driven approach can bring immediate clarity to a prospect’s credentials, making due diligence efforts easier as buyers are able to reach swifter conclusions regarding key business fundamentals, such as customer relationships and how quickly these could be assimilated into the wider organisation.
+The pandemic has rapidly accelerated technology uptake among organizations across the wholesale distribution space, so it makes sense that buyers increasingly prize data and technology-enabled businesses when comparing alternatives.
+The ability to demonstrate a data-driven approach can bring immediate clarity to a prospect’s credentials, making due diligence efforts easier as buyers are able to reach swifter conclusions regarding key business fundamentals, such as customer relationships and how quickly these could be assimilated into the wider organization.

 The year of the deal

 2021 promises to be a highly uncertain year for wholesale distribution businesses on many fronts as the fallout from the pandemic continues.
-This uncertainty is doing little to quell the appetites of acquisitive businesses who remain firmly in the market for the right targets.
+This uncertainty is doing little to quell the appetites of acquisitive businesses that remain firmly in the market for the right targets.
 For sellers who are looking for a quick market exit as well as those businesses preparing for sale over the medium term, that means putting their best feet forward and amplifying their winning credentials.
-In today’s data-driven world, those that are able to demonstrate technology is robustly embedded throughout their organisation are increasingly likely to receive an approach from a buyer and are well placed to command particularly favourable valuations.
+In today’s data-driven world, those that are able to demonstrate technology is robustly embedded throughout their organization are increasingly likely to receive an approach from a buyer and are well-placed to command particularly favorable valuations.

-Not yet read the first two instalments of our in our mergers an acquisition series?
+Not yet read the first two installments of our mergers and acquisition series?